This information explains the return document and evidence requirements for:

 - been damaged or reported missing, lost or stolen.

 If you get a new passport and your visa is still valid for travel, you must provide us with your new passport details.
 You might be able to update this via

-Form 929 – Change of address and/or passport details, and return the form to the Department.
-The Department will link your new passport details to your current visa (and other records).
+Form 929 – Change of address and/or passport details (253KB PDF) and return the form by post to us.
+We will link your new passport details to your current visa (and other records).
 There is no fee for this service.